Vampire/setup-wsl/readme/README_template.md

 (and `wsl-ash_<distribution id>`).
 Differently named wsl-shell wrappers from former action executions are not deleted.

+The wsl-shell wrappers by default execute the `run`-step scripts as the default user of the distribution which usually will be the user `root`.
+If you want a different user being used by default, you can configure the user using the [`wsl-shell-user` input](#wsl-shell-user) for the wsl-shell wrapper scripts created or updated by the current action invocation.
+Additionally, the generated wsl-shell wrappers optionally accept as first two parameters `-u` and a user that should be used for this invocation.

 The wsl-shell wrapper without distribution id suffix always uses the default WSL distribution at the time it is actually invoked.
 If you want to target a specific distribution, either make sure it is the default, for example using this action, or use the distribution specific wsl-shell wrapper that always uses the